 Rating Descriptor

-3.01-4 Highly satisfactory
+3.51 - 4.00 Highly satisfactory

-2.01-3 Satisfactory
+2.51 - 3.50 Satisfactory

-1.01-2 Unsatisfactory
+1.51 - 2.50 Unsatisfactory

-0-1 Highly unsatisfactory
+0 - 1.50 Highly unsatisfactory

-The ratings scale applied for KPIs 9-12 applies the same thresholds as for KPIs 1-8, for consistency, but will pitch scores to the middle of the threshold value (to guard against skewing in favour of higher ratings).
+The ratings scale applied for KPIs 9-12 applies the same thresholds as for KPIs 1-8 for consistency.

-Elements of 'good practice' for Micro Indicators
+Elements of 'good practice' for micro-indicators

-Annex D provides the elements of good practice agreed by MOPAN members as the basis for assessment against the Micro Indicators (MIs) for MOPAN 3.0 and the reference points applied.
+Annex C provides the elements of good practice agreed by MOPAN members as the basis for assessment against the micro-indicators (MIs) for MOPAN 3.0 and the reference points applied.
 Some common reference points apply to many or most MIs.
 These are as follows: